maw501/maw501.github.io/_posts/ColumbiaML/2018-10-21-columbiaX-ML-week5.md

 #### Kernels are a way of assessing the similarity of our data points to each other (i.e. the rows of our $X$ matrix) - they also have the fearsome idea of the *kernel trick*

-I have actually just written a separate post on the kernel trick [here](../19/The-kernel-trick).

 #### Gaussian Processes